tacticdata/zh/b4387/desktop01.md

 The steps are as follows:

-Step 1: download raspbian stretch and flash to minicard which Raspberry Pi use.
+Step 1: Download raspbian stretch and flash to minicard which Raspberry Pi use.

 Write to minicard with balenaEtcher on Windows.